-Amounts Reported for Governmental Activities in the Statement of Activities are Different Bec Net Change in Fund Balances - Total Governmental Funds \$ 304,562 Governmental funds report capital outlays as expenditures.
+Amounts Reported for Governmental Activities in the Statement of Activities are Different Because

+Net Change in Fund Balances - Total Governmental Funds

+Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which capital outlay exceeded depreciation expense in the current period.

-Capital outlay 1,105,050 Depreciation expense (596,105) 508,945 Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
-Real property taxes and other revenues in the General Fund 38,900 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds, including the change in Compensated absences 11,307 Other post employment benefits 53,541 64,848 Change in Net Position of Governmental Activities \$ 917,255
+reported as depreciation expense.
+This is the amount by which capital outlay exceeded l

+depreciation expense in the current period.

+Capital outlay 1 1,105,050

+Depreciation expense (596,105)

+508,945

+Revenues in the statement of activities that do not provide current financial resources

+are not reported as revenues in the funds.

+Real property taxes and other revenues in the General Fund 38,900

+Some expenses reported in the statement of activities do not require the use of

+current financial resources and, therefore, are not reported as expenditures in

+governmental funds, including the change in

+Compensated absences 11,307

+Other post employment benefits 53,541

+64,848

+Change in Net Position of Governmental Activities \$ 917,255